|Syracuse University||Online MS in Library and Information Science

 ALA-Accredited, No GRE Required.
 Complete in as few as 21 months.

 |Syracuse University||Online MS in Library and Information Science: School Media Specialization

 Optional specialization in School Media, No GRE required to apply.
 ALA-accredited.

 The American Library Association (ALA) certifies accredited library science programs internationally.
-As of 2022, there are over 50 different universities in the US that offer fully online MLIS degrees or online MLS programs.
+We have updated this guide for 2023, and there are over 50 different universities in the US that offer fully online MLIS degrees or online MLS programs.

 A Quick Overview of the ALA and Library Science Masters Degrees